Why Import Order Matters

 import CalendlyButton from './CalendlyButton';

-The shared-ui library already had this rule.
-Extending it to the app ensures the entire monorepo is protected.
+The shared-ui library already had this rule, so extending it to the app means the whole monorepo is covered.

 Results